sergio11/nimbustv_android/README.md

 By using NimbusTV, you acknowledge that the use of the app is at your own risk ⚠️, and the development team assumes no responsibility for any copyright violations, legal issues, or damages resulting from accessing content through the app 💼.

+To handle M3U playlist parsing, we’ve integrated and customized the [M3u parser](https://github.com/BjoernPetersen/m3u-parser) library.
+Modifications were made to extend the functionality, allowing **NimbusTV** to support even more complex M3U structures while accommodating the varied and sometimes inconsistent formats found in IPTV playlists.

+The name **NimbusTV** was generated during a brainstorming session with AI.
+Any resemblance to existing brands, products, or services is purely coincidental.

+The **NimbusTV** logo included in this repository is an original creation and is free to use for personal and open-source projects.

 ## Visitors Count